serde-rs/serde-rs.github.io/future/_src/impl-deserialize.md

 [`Visitor`](https://docs.serde.rs/serde/de/trait.Visitor.html) that can be driven by the Deserializer to construct an instance of your type.

-In most cases Serde's [codegen](codegen.md) is able to generate an appropriate implementation of `Deserialize` for structs and enums defined in your crate.
+In most cases Serde's [derive](derive.md) is able to generate an appropriate implementation of `Deserialize` for structs and enums defined in your crate.
-Should you need to customize the deserialization behavior for a type in a way that codegen does not support, you can implement `Deserialize` yourself.
+Should you need to customize the deserialization behavior for a type in a way that derive does not support, you can implement `Deserialize` yourself.
 Implementing `Deserialize` for a type tends to be more complicated than implementing `Serialize`.